 ‘That’s the beauty of it, we won’t, not straight away this time.
 They’re just the start.
 Now, do you want to see him?’

-When she finally got back to her booth and pulled the curtains around her she still had the smell of Hellfire on her clothes and screams in her ears.
-At one point she’d thought she was going to damage herself, only the Demon catching her arms had stopped her.
+When she finally got back to her booth and pulled the curtains round her she still had the smell of brimstone on her clothes and screams in her ears.
+At one point she’d thought she was going to damage herself, but the demon grabbing her arms had stopped her.

-She could still feel the soft flicker of its tongue as it had whispered the words.
-She went back more than once after that, just like they’d known she would.
-Nothing had ever felt quite as good as watching her father crawl on his stumps to where they’d torn his limbs from their sockets.
+She could still feel the soft flicker of its tongue as it whispered the words.
+Char went back plenty of times after that, just like the demon had known she would.
+Nothing had ever felt quite as good as watching Dad crawl on his stumps to where she’d thrown his limbs.

-‘Of course, it wouldn’t be much fun otherwise.’
+‘Of course,’ answered the demon.
+‘It wouldn’t be much fun otherwise.’

-She’d taken one last look at the whimpering thing as it tried to escape her, and flicked it off the end of her boot.
+She’d taken one last look at the whimpering thing as it tried to escape, and flicked it off the end of her boot.

 ‘Who’s there?
 Come on; you know I’m busy.’

 Pretty soon she wished she’d kept her mouth shut as hands bounced across the glass trailing skin that had peeled into ribbons.

 ‘…we need another spray.’

 The bell tinkled and her customers came in.
 Most of them hadn’t bothered to dress this time.
 But a few had odds and ends on them like they’d forgotten what they were doing as soon as they’d started, or forgotten why they were doing it in the first place.